-- A. Presets: This panel is located on the left side of the window and is where you view a Library of presets. - B. Tool Well: This is where the tools are located. - C. Settings/Help: This is where you can access preferences and help. - D. Search: This is where you can search for presets. - E. Preview Window: This is the main section where you preview and work on images. - F. Navigator/Loupe/Histogram/Info Pane: This pane gives you access to each of the four areas. - G. Pixel Dimensions: This is where you can view the pixel dimensions of your image. - H. Document Size: This is where you access your document size. - I. Control Panes: You can access settings, sharpening, film grain, tiling and gallery wrap from these panes. - J. Export/Share: This is where you can export or share your image. - K. Cancel/Done: Buttons to save and/or close your image.
+- A. Tool Well: This is where the tools are located. - B. Settings/Help: This is where you can access preferences and help.
+The button at the bottom shows/hides the Presets pane. - C. Presets: This panel is located on the left side of the window and is where you view a Library of presets. - D. Search: This is where you can search for presets. - E. Preview Window: This is the main section where you preview and work on images. - F. Zoom view/Soft Proofing: The slider sets the zoom level; the icon turns soft proofing on or off. - G. Tool Options bar: Lists options for the currently selected tool. - H. Navigator/Levels/Info Pane: Navigator, levels (histogram) and general photo information. - I. Pixel Dimensions: This is where you can view the pixel dimensions of your image. - J. Document Size: This is where you access your document size. - K. Control Panes: Access image settings, sharpening, film grain, tiling and gallery wrap options. - L. Cancel/Done: Buttons to reset, cancel and/or close your image. - M. Module Selector: Takes you to Browse. - N. Export/Share Buttons: This is where you can export or share your image.

-Navigating the Preview
+Navigating the Preview Area

-The Preview Window above is the main section where you preview and work on images.
-Resize includes two tools for navigating this window, the Zoom and Hand tools.
+The Preview area is the main section where you preview and work on images.
+You can use the View tool for navigating this window.